Josh Rosen Unplugged, Shaquem Griffin Makes the Most of an Opportunity

 —Super Bowl 52 ref Gene Steratore, captured on the Super Bowl 52 DVD from NFL Films and Cinedigm, which comes out Tuesday.

 I always love this DVD.
 It’s 75 minutes (this year) of the NFL Films wirings and inside footage of the Eagles’ season and Super Bowl run.
 This quote, from Steratore, is really good.
 Before the Trey Burton-to-Nick Foles touchdown, the camera isolates on Steratore.
-It’s fourth-and-goal for Philadelphia from the New England one- near the end of the first half.
+It’s fourth-and-goal for Philadelphia from the New England 1-yard line near the end of the first half.
 Steratore figures, as the rest of the world does, that the Eagles will take the gift three points.
-But Eagles coach Doug Pederson decides to go for the touchdown, and you hear Foles and Pederson on the sideline discussing “Philly Special,” and the Eagles go for it … and the rest is football history.
+But coach Doug Pederson decides to go for the touchdown, and you hear Foles and Pederson on the sideline discussing “Philly Special,” and the Eagles go for it … and the rest is football history.

 I watched the video Sunday.
 It’s really good.